kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 To prefer otherwise creates what is known as a "cycle" of _intransitive preferences_.
 For some voting methods, including Condorcet methods, cycles represent _contradictions_ and are seen as inherent flaws.

-Spectral methods, on the other hand, handle intransitive preferences naturally.
+Spectral methods, on the other hand, handle intransitive preferences naturally -- they are not contradictions, but information.
 Cycles are interpreted simply as ties, which pose problems for single-winner settings like elections, but not for capital allocation in which funds are simply given out equally.

 Further, pairwise spectral methods allow for a different interpretation of intransitivity.
 Unlike Bradley-Terry, which models every item as having a latent value, and thus interprets intransitivity as measurement error, spectral methods model intransitivity as a normal part of reality.

 To give an example, imagine items A and B, each having qualities X and Y.
-If we conceptualize voters as making pairwise decisions based on _subjective integrations_ of the presented data, one voter might integrate X and Y and choose A, while another might, filtered through the lens of their own personal beliefs and live experience, would choose B.
+If we conceptualize voters as making pairwise decisions based on _subjective integrations_ of the presented data, one voter might integrate X and Y and choose A, while another, filtering through the lens of their own personal beliefs and live experience, might choose B.
 Over hundreds or thousands of voters, the pairwise graph becomes a rich field of relationships with substantial cyclical and intransitive behaviors.
 Taking this graph as the only knowable ground truth, we then produce weights as an _actionable synthesis_ of that rich data.